netscylla/blog/_posts/2019-03-13-Yet-Another-Emotet-Dropper.md

 ![suspicious word doc](/blog/assets/Emotet_Word.png)

-After looking at the macros, the code looks heavily obfuscated! we can guess there is somethign malcious here but how do we de-obfuscate and reveal the malware code hidden within Microsoft Office documents.
+After looking at the macros, the code looks heavily obfuscated! we can guess there is something malicious here but how do we de-obfuscate and reveal the malware code hidden within Microsoft Office documents.

 ## Trying oletools